 Flood Damage To Your Home?

-If your home and/or buildings have been damaged by the recent flooding, see the "Floodplain Info" tab on this page.
+If your home and/or buildings have been damaged by flooding, see the "Floodplain Info" tab on this page.
 You can determine if your home is in a floodplain and read the information concerning substantial damage.
 If your structure is (or will be) in a floodplain you will need a Barton County Floodplain Development Permit before you build, add on to, or repair it.